muchdogesec/arango_cti_processor/tests/README.md

 Note, test 1.2 must have been run for this test to work.

-This time we remove 2 of the ATT&CK references inside the CAPEC object (`attack-pattern--897a5506-45bb-4f6f-96e7-55f4c0b9021a`), with 2 remaining T1040 and T1111.
+This time we remove 2 of the ATT&CK references inside the CAPEC object (`attack-pattern--897a5506-45bb-4f6f-96e7-55f4c0b9021a`), with 2 remaining T1040 and T1111 (total 4 ATT&CK links).
+T1650 and T1574.010 are removed (total 2 ATT&CK links).
 This is now the same as the original stix-capec-v3.9.json object

 Import required data using a separate install of [stix2arango](https://github.com/muchdogesec/stix2arango/):